Food & Nutrition Frequently Asked Questions (FAQs)

 Please refer to the Special Dietary Needs section of our website.

 How do I apply for free or reduced-price school meals?

 The Multipurpose Family Income form for the 20-21 school year is available online at sfusd.edu/MFIF.
 Meals are free for all students during the 20-21 school year.

 I applied for meal benefits last year.
 Do I need to apply again?

 Yes.
 To qualify for meal benefits, a new application must be submitted at the start of each school year.
 Benefits from the previous school year will expire 30 school days after the start of the new school year.
-Apply by September 28, 2020 to avoid meal charges.
-If you are new to SFUSD, submit your application before the first day of school.
 If there is a change in your household size, income, or employment status, you may submit a new form at any time.